SAMM — SecuryTik Active Mikrotik

 Tools

 The Tools section bundles bulk and maintenance utilities.
+It acts on the entire dataset, so it is available to superadmins only.

 Backup & Restore